Hugo Carvajal

 Hugo Armando Carvajal Barrios, nicknamed El Pollo ("The Chicken") (born 1960), is a Venezuelan diplomat and retired general.
 He was the head of the military intelligence in Venezuela during Hugo Chávez's government, from July 2004 to December 2011.
-Carvajal was arrested in Spain on 12 April 2019 based on an arrest warrant from the United States for 2011 drug trafficking charges; the U.S. asked Spain to extradite Carvajal.
+Carvajal was arrested in Spain on 12 April 2019 based on an arrest warrant from the United States for 2011 drug trafficking charges.
 After the Spanish courts approved his extradition to the United States Carvajal went into hiding.
 On 26 March 2020, the U.S. Department of State offered $10 million for information to bring him to justice in relation to drug trafficking and narco-terrorism.
-On 9 September 2021 he was arrested by Spanish police in an apartment in Madrid.
+In 2021 he was arrested in Madrid and was extradited two years later to the United States.
+In 2025, he pled guilty to all criminal charges.

 Biography

 Early life

-Hugo Armando Carvajal Barrios was born on April 1, 1960 in Viento Fresco, a village close to Caicara de Maturín, in the state of Monagas (Eastern Llanos), or in Anzoátegui state.
+Hugo Armando Carvajal Barrios was born on 1 April 1960, in Anzoátegui state.
 He finished his studies at the military academy in 1981.

 His sister, Wilma Carvajal, was the Mayor of the Cedeño Municipality.

 Career

-Carvajal met Hugo Chávez in 1980 at the military academy of Caracas, where Chávez was his instructor.
-Carvajal took part in the 1992 coup attempt organised by Chávez against the government of Carlos Andrés Pérez.
-He was detained together with Chávez and he was set free with a general amnesty that president Rafael Caldera introduced in 1994.
+Carvajal met Hugo Chávez in 1980 at the Military Academy of Venezuela, where Chávez was his instructor.
+Carvajal took part in the February 1992 Venezuelan coup attempt organised by Chávez against the government of Carlos Andrés Pérez.
+Participants of that coup were granted a general amnesty from president Rafael Caldera in 1994.